hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 Values of (k) for valves and fittings may be found in Section IIIB.
 Reference to the literature will reveal wide differences in the published values of (k) for all types of valves and fittings.
 The available data are inconclusive.
-As indicated in Section IIIB,flanged valves and fittings usually exhibit lower resistance coefficients than screwed valves and fittings.
+As indicated in Section IIIB, flanged valves and fittings usually exhibit lower resistance coefficients than screwed valves and fittings.
 The resistance coefficients decrease with the increasing size of most valves and fittings.

 Cast iron flanged elbows and drainage-type elbows may be expected to approximate pipe bends.